JHVeps/Helsinki-City-Bike-App/README.md

 ### Implement API for Helsinki-City-Bike-App

 1. connect to mongoDB - DONE
-2. Journey model / types
+2. Journey model / types - DONE
-3. Station model / types
+3. Station model / types - DONE
 4. Route for journey data
 5. Route for station data
+6. Services for journey
+7. Services for station

 ### Implement CLIENT for Helsinki-City-Bike-App